drupalprojects/focal_point/README.md

 ###OTHER CONFIGURATIONS

-The focal point module's configuration form has only two options.
+The focal point module's configuration form has only three options.
 You can enable focal point on standard image fields and/or media image fields.
 Additionally, you can specify what image preset to use for the preview image if none is already provided.
 Typically this is only used for Media fields.

+Additionally, if (and only if) you have the smartcrop module installed you will also se a configuration option to allow smartcrop to be used to estimate the initial position of the focal point for you. __Use this option with care however since it requires a lot of memory and image processing.__

 ###Updating from imagefield_focus to focal_point